georgiohelou/ML/readme.md

 #### Project structure and file details:
 Note: ``ProcessSteps.md`` describes the main steps of our analysis.
 * The **``code_all_in_one``** folder contains the files necessary to repeat our experiments simply by placing the original data files in it and running ``ML_allInOne.py``.
-However, due to the nature of the data processing tasks, this would take an enormous amount of time to complete and would require excessive (unrealistic) memory requirements if not properly parallelized. ==We advice not to attempt this method and to use the feature loading approach instead== (details below).
+However, due to the nature of the data processing tasks, this would take an enormous amount of time to complete and would require excessive (unrealistic) memory requirements if not properly parallelized. <span style="color:blue">*We advice not to attempt this method and to use the feature loading approach instead*</span> (details below).
 * The **``code``** folder contains all the scripts developed for the analysis.
 All tasks are covered: data loading, data processing, feature generation, feature saving and loading, model initialization, model training, model testing and graphing of the results.
 To repeat the experiments, two options are available: **Option 1**: process the data, generate the required features and run the experiments, **Option 2**: load the required processed data and features and run the experiments.
 **Note:** for both options, a **``data``** directory and a **``features``** directory should exist alongside the **``code``** directory, as initially provided.